iterative/dvc.org/content/docs/studio/user-guide/views/run-experiments.md

 model training process.
 CML also generates a report after the CI/CD setup executes.

-> Due to access restrictions, you cannot run experiments on the demo view
+> Due to access restrictions, you cannot run experiments on the demo project
 > (`example-get-started`) that is provided to you by default.
 Once you create
-> views for your ML project repositories, you can follow the instructions given
+> projects for your ML project repositories, you can follow the instructions
-> below to run experiments directly from Iterative Studio.
+> given below to run experiments directly from Iterative Studio.

 ## Submit a new experiment